-Since selling that book in 1995, Jeff Besoz has gone on to become the 3rd richest man in the world.
+Since selling that book in 1995, Jeff Bezos has gone on to become one of the richest men in the world.
 However, over the past 20 or so years, there have been countless entrepreneurs who failed where Bezos succeeded.
-Many those rose from nowhere, attaining hefty valuations overnight only to go bankrupt in a matter of months.
+Many of those rose from nowhere, attaining hefty valuations overnight only to go bankrupt in a matter of months.

 - Poor management.

 To keep us honest we used examples of the type of actions that would rationally constitute each.

 1. Product Market Fit

 This relates to online retailers being unable to find a market which they can satisfy with a product.
 Examples include misunderstanding the target market; investing heavily in markets where there is insufficient demand; not being able to deliver on product promises.

 This relates to online stores being unable to retain customers, making the business model unfeasible in the long term.
 Examples include gaining a reputation for poor customer service; having an inability to retain customers; investing heavily on acquisition without being able to retain customers; losing customers because of high competition.

 This relates to an e-commerce business management making poor strategic decisions, or poor internal people management.
 Examples include making ill-advised acquisitions; making decisions that result in legal disputes; treating staff poorly; making bad hiring decisions; contributing to a poor work atmosphere; performing any actions that negatively affect the company’s public image.